Wander Franco Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the 10th-ranked team ERA among all MLB pitching staffs (3.92).
+- The Blue Jays have a 3.99 team ERA that ranks 11th among all league pitching staffs.

-- Blue Jays pitchers combine to allow 66 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- The Blue Jays allow the fifth-most home runs in baseball (68 total, 1.4 per game).

-- In his most recent appearance on Friday against the Baltimore Orioles, the lefty threw 4 2/3 innings, giving up three earned runs while surrendering three hits.
+- Manoah gets the start for the Blue Jays, his 11th of the season.
+He is 1-4 with a 5.15 ERA and 40 strikeouts through 50 2/3 innings pitched.

-- The 31-year-old has an ERA of 4.08, with 8.4 strikeouts per nine innings, in nine games this season.
-Opponents are batting .269 against him.
+- The righty last appeared on Saturday against the Baltimore Orioles, when he went 5 2/3 innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.